lsds/KungFu/README.md

 ## Install

-KungFu is implemented in Go and exposes a C interface.
+KungFu is implemented in Go.
 Currently, it has a Python binding for TensorFlow.

 KungFu for TensorFlow requires [Python 3](https://www.python.org/downloads/), [CMake 3.5+](https://cmake.org/install/), [Golang 1.13+](https://golang.org/dl/) and [TensorFlow <=1.13.2](https://www.tensorflow.org/install/pip#older-versions-of-tensorflow).
-You can install KungFu using the following few lines, assuming you have installed the above pre-requites.
+It can be installed with the following few lines, assuming you have the above pre-requites.

 ```bash
 # Download the KungFu source code